Chapter 13 Bankruptcy And Priority Claims

 Priority claims may include several types of debt, such as:

-• Debts related to personal injury or wrongful death claims arising from intoxication on the part of the debtor
+• Debts related to personal injury or wrongful death claims arising from

 • Certain kinds of tax debt